Table of contents

 Welcome to My Portfolio Website!

 My name is Yeh Chan (Yehchan) Yoo!
-I am an incoming student for the Master of Science program in Statistics - Advanced Methods and Data Analysis at the University of Washington this fall!
+I am currently a student in the Master of Science program in Statistics - Advanced Methods and Data Analysis at the University of Washington – expected to graduate in March 2026!
 I graduated from the University of California, Berkeley, in December 2023 – having studied Statistics and Political Economy + minored in Data Science as an undergraduate.
 I also worked as the primary Data Scientist for Mindful Conversion in 2024 before heading to the University of Washington for graduate school.

 This website was built to host some of the research work I did during the last few years; I sincerely hope you enjoy reading and interacting with my work!